 Your guide to Lifetime ISAs and pensions

-1. What is a lifetime ISA?
+1. What’s a Lifetime ISA?

 2. How do LISAs compare to pensions?

-Pension funds are still the most popular long-term savings product for retirement, offering tax relief and the room for growth.
-There are lots of differences between LISAs and pensions but the key distinction is that pensions can only be used for retirement whilst LISAs can also be used for buying a first home.
+One of the key differences between LISAs and pensions is that pensions can only be used for retirement whilst LISAs can also be used for buying a first home.

 3. What tax relief do I get?